ash-j-f/AIE-ClusterFrac/README.txt

 	Tasks are defined in custom classes which extend the ClusterFrac Task and Result base classes.
 Tasks must be parallelisable and divisible into sub components to be suitable for cluster computing.
 See MandebrotTask, MandelbrotResult, BenchmarkTask and Benchmarkresult classes in the example host applications.

-	The Client must be compiled with your custom classes for it to be able to accept and process those tasks from a host.
+	The Client must be compiled with your custom Task and Result classes for it to be able to accept and process custom tasks from a host.

 	Custom classes must be registered on the Host and Client using the registerTaskType and registerResultType functions that are members of the Host and Client classes.